ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+9.1.2022
+- Did work to my resume.
+Just need to finish it, the drag and drop puzzle, get a domain name, then I'm set for applications.

 8.31.2022
 - I've been working on the drag and drop puzzle.
 The logic is from a W3 Schools page so I'm really just focusing on the layout at this point.
 I've been so unmotivated these past few days and I can't pinpoint why...